openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

     encData = counter || eccKemData || kyberKemData || fixedInfo

     MB = KMAC256(domSeparation, encData, oBits, customizationString)

+Note that the values `eccKeyShare` defined in {{ecc-kem}} and `kyberKeyShare` defined in {{kyber-kem}} already use the relative ciphertext in the derivation.
+The ciphertext is by design included again in the key combiner to provide a robust security proof.

 The value of `domSeparation` is the UTF-8 encoding of the string "OpenPGPCompositeKeyDerivationFunction" and MUST be the following octet sequence: